-One would doubt you’ll see as many as 46,000 solar panels in one airport producing some 48,000 units of energy every single day.
-The savings are truly dynamic and bound to raise eyebrows across the world of airport engineering teams and developers.
+When would ever see as many as 46,000 solar panels in one airport producing some 48,000 units of energy every single day?
+Well, you would if you travel to the 100% solar powered airport in Kochi.
+The CO2 and economic savings are truly dynamic and are likely to raise eyebrows across the world of airport engineering teams and developers.

 Between now and 2040, this solar-powered airport is expected to save 300,000 tons of carbon emissions.
 And it’s not surprising the government commissioned such a project as there are plenty of sunshine hours here and temperatures with an annual mean of 82 degrees Fahrenheit.

 The international airport serves the giant Indian city of Kochi, in the Indian state of Kerala.
 Cochin is India’s third busiest terminal with only the international hubs at Mumbai and Delhi seeing more passenger numbers.